 If you are interested in finding out how acupuncture may be useful to you, please contact us for more information.

-Aimee received her Masters of Science in Traditional Oriental Medicine from the Pacific College of Oriental Medicine in San Diego, CA. She is California Acupuncture Board Licensed.
-Aimee is also Nationally Certified and Designated a Diplomate in Oriental Medicine, Acupuncture and Chinese Herbology through the National Certification Commission for Acupuncture and Oriental Medicine.
+Dr. Holdwick received both her Doctorate of Acupuncture and Oriental Medicine and her Masters of Science in Traditional Oriental Medicine from the Pacific College of Oriental Medicine in San Diego, California.
+She is California Acupuncture Board Licensed, Nationally Certified, and designated a Diplomate in Oriental Medicine, Acupuncture and Chinese Herbology through the National Certification Commission for Acupuncture and Oriental Medicine.
+Dr. Holdwick is also a faculty member at Pacific College, teaching acupuncture, neurology and orthopedics.

-Aimee has been a health care professional since 2006, first as a Holistic Health Practitioner and then as an Acupuncturist.
-She is passionate about providing customized care and approaches each person’s concerns with individualized attention.
-Utilizing acupuncture, lifestyle counseling and herbal medicine, Aimee supports and empowers her patients to experience their best potential health.
+Dr. Holdwick is passionate about providing customized care, approaching each person’s concerns with individualized attention.
+Utilizing acupuncture, lifestyle counseling, and herbal medicine, she supports and empowers her patients to experience their best potential health.

 Open Circle Acupuncture is located in the offices of Shui Chiropractic at 2722 5th Avenue.
 We are conveniently located in the Banker’s Hill neighborhood of San Diego, just north of downtown and west of Balboa Park.